Spain 2024 floods: how the DANA, soil, sea and Jet Stream interact.

 The Jet Stream sometimes has to deflect when something blocks its path, as was the case in late October of this year (2024).
 A very stable high-pressure area, called a "blocking high" lay stationary over Central Europe, leading to clear October weather.
 The Jet Stream could not get past it and took a detour along the north of the block.

-But a piece of the jet stream was cut off at altitude: a DANA or cut-off low.
+But a piece of the jet stream was cut off: a DANA or cut-off low.
 It gets isolated from the general stream and bends to the south.
 It heads towards the Iberian Peninsula.
-It collides with warm Mediterranean air, which has been much warmer than normal.
-Hence, evaporation of seawater is higher too, and so is the overall humidity.
+It collides with warm Mediterranean air, which has been much warmer and produces more moisture than normal.
+The moisture condenses.

 The floodgates of heaven open.